6 Ideas for One-Week Easy GetAways

 Back in the 1910s, the Great Northern Railway nicknamed Glacier National Park “America’s Switzerland”.
 Why cross the Atlantic, their argument went, when you can ride our rails to a spanking new park at least as beautiful as the Alps?
 It’s still a convincing travel idea, especially since you can get to and from Glacier even more quickly, no Pullman reservation required.

 These days, one easy week is plenty of time to hunt deep-sea fossils high up in the Rockies, train your eye to spot mountain goats and elk, and walk wildflower meadows with a glacier-cooled breeze at your back.
 Add in a picnic by Avalanche Lake here, a lake steamer ride there, a walk to Twin Falls later, and you have an all-American week you’ll never forget.

 In fact, Glacier is a great experience in western America’s history and culture.
-You’ll stay in some of the very timbered lodges the railroad built a century ago to lure travelers.
+On our culture & walking or family tour, you’ll stay in some of the very timbered lodges the railroad built a century ago to lure travelers.
 You’ll meet a singer, songwriter and storyteller of the Blackfeet tribe.
 You’ll take a horseback tour of our friends Don and Nancy’s working ranch, and end the day with a campfire dinner cooked by their ranch hands.